Echo-Head/RPG-Heroes-Assignment/README.md

 # RPGHeroes
-Noroff Java Fullstack RPGHeroes task.
+Noroff Java Fullstack RPG Heroes assignment.
 Java program imitating RPG game character and item functionality.

 ## About
 The program has functionality for armors, weapons and heroes.
 3 different hero classes are implemented: mage, warrior and ranger.
 Every hero has attributes such as strenght and dexterity, which get scaled when leveling up.